 Foxconn's score of 76 is higher than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Foxconn reported total greenhouse gas emissions of approximately 2,421,127,000 kg CO2e for Scope 1 and about 1,073,630,000 kg CO2e for Scope 2.
-In 2023, emissions were approximately 258,108,000 kg CO2e for Scope 1 and about 127,936,000 kg CO2e for Scope 2.
-The company has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2020 baseline, and a similar 42% reduction in Scope 3 emissions within the same timeframe.
-Furthermore, Foxconn has committed to achieving net-zero emissions across all scopes by 2050.
-Foxconn's long-term targets include a significant reduction of 90% in absolute Scope 1 and 2 emissions by 2050, alongside a 90% reduction in Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the technology hardware sector.
+In 2024, Foxconn reported total greenhouse gas emissions of approximately 3,491,000,000 kg CO2e, comprising 2,421,127,000 kg CO2e from Scope 1 and 1,073,630,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious climate commitments, aiming to achieve net-zero emissions by 2050.
+Specifically, Foxconn has committed to reducing its absolute Scope 1 and 2 GHG emissions by 42% by 2030, using 2020 as the baseline year.
+Additionally, the company plans to reduce its absolute Scope 3 emissions by the same percentage within the same timeframe.
+Foxconn's long-term targets include a significant reduction of 90% in absolute Scope 1 and 2 emissions by 2050, alongside a similar 90% reduction in Scope 3 emissions.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the technology hardware and equipment sector.
 The emissions data and reduction targets are sourced from Hon Hai Precision Industry Co., Ltd., the parent company of Foxconn, ensuring a comprehensive approach to climate accountability.

 Access structured emissions data, company-specific emission factors, and source documents